 What Will Your Vet Do To Help Your Cat?

 First, the vet will try to remove as much of the chocolate as possible from the cat’s stomach.
-It can do this by inducing vomiting, although it is usually quite tricky to induce cats to vomit.
+They can do this by inducing vomiting, although it is usually quite tricky to induce cats to vomit.
 But, as mentioned above, don’t try to induce your pet to vomit yourself.
 If it is not possible to induce the cat to vomit, the vet may decide to give it activated charcoal or give it a stomach wash.
 Either way, the less theobromine your cat has absorbed, the less likely she is to suffer from serious side effects.

 Medicines and Hospitalization

 Your veterinarian may recommend hospitalization in more severe cases.
 He will then give him medication that is appropriate for the symptoms, such as antiepileptics or other medicines to support the heart and blood pressure.

 If the treatment is done in time, the cat with chocolate poisoning will likely recover without any after-effects.
 Nonetheless, prevention is much more effective than treating clinical symptoms, which is why you should make sure to keep any pieces of chocolate out of the reach of your feline companions.
 Also, be vigilant when cooking your delicious brownies and leaving crumbs all over your counter; cats are known to pounce everywhere without warning!

 Featured Image Credit: Alexander Stein, Pixabay